jtanx/fontforge/doc/sphinx/ui/menus/hintsmenu.rst

 .. object:: Edit Instructions...

    Only available in the outline and font views, and only in quadratic fonts.
-   :doc:`This dialog <ttfinstrs>` shows any truetype instructions associated with this glyph, and allows you to edit them.
+   :doc:`This dialog </ui/dialogs/ttfinstrs>` shows any truetype instructions associated with this glyph, and allows you to edit them.

    Note there are some glyphs for which you cannot write instructions if they